SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 - embedded fragments or views

 In an XMLView/XMLFragment, usually three categories of element nodes exist: Controls, aggregations, and non-UI5 nodes (e.g. XHTML or SVG).
 The third category usually can be identified by its namespace.
 To distinguish between the first two categories, the analyzer checks whether a resource exists in the project or its dependencies whose name matches the qualified node name.
 For example, if the qualified node name is `sap.m.Text`, the analyzer checks whether `sap/m/Text.js` exists.
-If so, UI5 Tooling detects this node as a control, otherwise as an aggregation.
+If so, UI5 CLI detects this node as a control, otherwise as an aggregation.

 ### XML Composite Analyzer

 The **XMLComposite** control is deprecated since version UI5 1.88.
-Nevertheless, UI5 Tooling will attempt to analyze the declaration of any such controls in a project.
+Nevertheless, UI5 CLI will attempt to analyze the declaration of any such controls in a project.

 The [XML Composite Analyzer](https://github.com/SAP/ui5-builder/blob/main/lib/lbt/analyzer/XMLCompositeAnalyzer.js) searches for the name of the configured fragment containing the **XMLComposite** control.